Skip to main content

 • Feeling less safe in our homes, feeling less hope for the future.

-• Grieving what has been lost, including natural environments, species, homes.
+• Grieving what has been lost including natural environments, endangered species and homes.

-• Feeling guilt over your own activities (e.g. travel, electricity use etc).
+• Feeling guilt over your own activities like travel and electricity use.

 All these feelings are normal responses to climate change and often come from feelings of love, care and empathy for others and the world around you.